 The newcomer is called FBA Grade and Resell.
 This allows you to relist and sell unfulfillable inventory as used, instead of paying to return or dispose of the inventory.
 When you submit an item, Amazon evaluates the condition and creates the listing for you.
 You set the price and manage the listing, as you do for your current new and used items.
 It is simple but complex in a way but may be a good option for you.

-However, our underlying concern, as always, is that a customer will not be happy with the value paid and leave a low-star review.
+However, our underlying concern remains.
+A customer may not be happy with the discounted price paid and leave a low star review on your listing.

 That covers the 5 Amazon options.
 Dispose, Liquidate, Donate, and Resell but there is one more option you need to consider…

-Use a 3PL services that specialize in reverse logistics which is the industry terminology for managing returns.
-You will get direct insight into why these products are returned.
+Use a 3PL service that specializes in reverse logistics which is the industry terminology for managing returns.
+You will also get direct insight into why these products are returned.
 Maybe you will find your packaging is clearly not good enough, or some other insight so you can take action to actually reduce the number of returns.

-Some will even resell damaged products so you recoup part of your investment.
-Sure, there’s a cost but the key behind this is to get your products out of the Amazon ecosystem so you maintain control of your brand.
+Some of these 3PL’s will even resell damaged products and agree a price split so you recoup part of your investment.
+Sure, there’s a cost for them to receive your returns but the key behind this is to get your products out of the Amazon ecosystem.
+It is still a very automated process as Amazon’s but the key difference is that you maintain control of your brand.

-First, you need the discipline of getting these products out of Amazon.
-You can automate this process.
-We recommend you do this weekly in case your business needs change and you want to do something different with this stock.
+It is very simple to automate the process.
+We recommend you do this weekly in case your business needs suddenly change and you want to do something different with your returns.

 Log in to your Amazon account and navigate far right, and select Settings/Fulfillment by Amazon.
 Then just scroll down to Automated unfulfillable settings.
 You want to select Enable, Weekly, and Return.